yoiwa-personal/hex-m17n/README.md

 ## Appendix A:  the brief description of "undocumented" options.

-Please do not use these options in general cases, as it might be changed, extended or removed in future releases.
+Please do not use these options in general usage, as it might be changed, extended or removed in future releases.

  *  ``--no-reset-status``:

-    "Hex" treats ISO-2022 input as slightly deviated from its standard.
-To avoid never-ending "mojibakes" caused by unintended, unlucky occurrence of some escape sequences, our decoder forcibly resets part of ISO-2022 shift status on some control characters which seems to mean end-of-data, such as CR, LF or NUL.
+    "Hex" treats ISO-2022 input as slightly deviated from the standard.
+To avoid never-ending "mojibakes" caused by unintended, unlucky occurrences of some escape sequences, our decoder forcibly resets part of ISO-2022 shift status on some control characters which seem to mean end-of-data, such as CR, LF or NUL.
     The ``--no-reset-status`` option inhibits this non-standard behavior.

     It may be useful to handle "correct" input of ISO-2022 which uses shift